heberuriegas/hasura_rails_starter/README.md

 Hasura should be running in port 8080 and the rails web server port 3000

 ## Features

 - Graphql sign up & sign in
-- User with multiple roles (using bitmask)
+- User authorization with cancancan
+- Configure auth webhook for authenticate hasura endpoints

 ## TODO

-- Configure auth webhook for authenticate hasura endpoints
+- Configure image uploads with active storage
 - Configure action and trigger microservices
 - Configure remote schema permissions with cancancan
 - Configure one click heroku deploy
-- Configure image uploads with active storage

 ## License